Summer is officially at its end.

 Exfoliate at least once a week with a really good foot file.
 Some might say that wetting your feet first is the best way; in reality, all that does is make your skin rubbery and make it hard for the file to latch onto your skin properly.
 Exfoliate with dry skin for best results.

-Exfoliate your feet, give ‘em a soak, then keep up the hydration with coconut oil or your favorite body lotion.
+Exfoliate your feet, give ‘em a soak, then keep up the hydration with our Hydrating Body Moisturizer.

 Pro Tip: Did you know your skin type is not as fixed as you might think?